 3. Customize Your Resume For Each Potential Employer

 As easy as it would be to just make one resume and just dish it out across the board, do not make a generic resume.
 Is every job the same?
 Of course not, so don’t make every resume the same.
 Tweak and fix your resume to make it a custom fit for each particular job description.

-When people are writing their résumés they innately want to cram as many job experiences as possible on one or two pages.
+When people are writing their resumes they innately want to cram as many job experiences as possible on one or two pages.
 You know, to “impress” the potential employer, right?
 Actually, this is the opposite of what you should do.
-Your résumé should not be packed like sardines on the page, but rather clear, legible, and eye catching.
-Obviously, you need list the most current and your most relevant jobs on your résumé, but try to keep it all within the last 15-20 years.
+Your resume should not be packed like sardines on the page, but rather clear, legible, and eye-catching.
+Obviously, you need to list the most current and the most relevant jobs on your resume, but try to keep it all within the last 15-20 years.

 Follow this very powerful and useful practice when writing your resume.
 It’s an attention grabber.
 And describing your accomplishments with action verbs such as organized, managed, directed, etc., actively describes what your duties were at that job.